School of Visual Art and Design

 BFA Painting Capstone course focusing on further development of individual approaches to painting culminating in a BFA Senior Thesis Exhibition and defense.

 Introduction to traditional and experimental transparent watercolor technique.
 Encompasses field work at off campus locations.
+Note: This course is repeatable up to 6 credit hours.

 Advanced study of watercolor and water-based media with emphasis on individual creative expression.
 Encompasses field work at off campus locations.